dslab-epfl/svshi/README.md

 ```
 svshi
 Secure and Verified Smart Home Infrastructure
   task <command>           The task to run.
 Can be passed as is.
-Possible options are 'run', 'compile', 'generateBindings', 'generateApp', 'listApps' and 'version'
+Possible options are 'run', 'compile', 'generateBindings', 'generateApp', 'listApps' and 'version'.
+The argument is not case sensitive.
   -f --ets-file <str>      The ETS project file to use for the tasks 'compile' and 'generateBindings'
   -d --devices-json <str>  The devices prototypical structure JSON file to use for the task 'generateApp'
   -n --app-name <str>      The app name to use for the task 'generateApp'